cartant/ts-snippet/README.md

 `ts-snippet` includes assertions that will verify whether inferred types are what's expected and whether compilation fails for incompatible types.

+If you need to peform similar assertions, you might find `ts-snippet` useful.

 ## Install

 Install the package using npm: